 Secondly, the item name represents the value used in the Question’s variable.
 When a learner submits a drag and drop question, the variable value is populated with “Item Name-Drop Zone Name”.
 This is how the user’s answer and the correct answer will be displayed in your Test Results.
 Further, this is how the answer will be reported to a learning management system (LMS).
 The Test Results shown here display a drag and drop question where item names are specified.

-For more information about building questions in Lectora, be sure to check out our archived Inspiration Wednesday webinars.
+For more information about building questions in Lectora and Lectora Online, be sure to check out our archived Inspiration Wednesday webinars.

 Plus, visit and subscribe to the Trivantis e-Learning Blog f or more Lectora and Lectora Online how-to tutorials and free resources.
 To subscribe, enter your email address in the field under Subscribe to Our Blog and select Subscribe.